Alabama Alcohol Laws: Learn the Laws and Follow Them!

 It’s a violation of Alabama alcohol laws to drive under the (DUI) influence of alcohol or drugs.
 DUI occurs if a driver has a BAC of

-However, police have wide discretion.
-Therefore, they may arrest drivers for DUI who have BACs below these limits
+Yet police have wide discretion.
+So they may arrest drivers for DUI who have BACs below these limits.

 First DUI Offense